-Based on the positive results from the hydrogeologic model, the Company developed and commenced the 2020 ISR field program to further evaluate and verify the ISR mining conditions present at Phoenix by supplementing the extensive dataset acquired in the 2019 Field Test.
-17 pump and injection tests were completed between Test Area 1 and Tests Area 2 at Phoenix Zone A. The data collected is expected to provide additional insight into individual well capacities and the overall hydrogeological network of the deposit areas.
+Based on the positive results from the hydrogeologic model, the Company developed and commenced 17 additional pump and injection tests between Test Area 1 and Tests Area 2 at

+Phoenix Zone A. The data collected is expected to provide additional insight into individual well capacities and the overall hydrogeological network of the deposit areas.